shoutem/nfc-ndef-react-native/README.md

 <uses-permission android:name="android.permission.NFC" />
 ....
 ```
-Your main activity should look like
+Your main activity should look something like this:
 ```xml
 ...
 <activity